FIRST IN 1823... FOREMOST EVER SINCE. RUGBY

 Under Grays stewardship, Gilbert continues to lead the way in ball technology and design, and to maintain the high standards set by James Gilbert over 180 years ago.

 The Virtuo ball delivers the best performance ever from a rugby ball and was used successfully throughout the 2011 World Cup.
-The Gilbert ball is now used by 8 of the IRB’s top 10 ranked teams and is the ball of choice of the Aviva Premiership, Super Rugby, Top 14, Championship Rugby and the majority of elite teams worldwide.
+The Gilbert ball is now used by 8 of the IRB’s top 10 ranked teams and is the ball of choice of the Aviva Premiership, Super Rugby, Top 14, many Rabo Direct Pro 12 sides and the majority of elite teams worldwide.
 The Gilbert Virtuo ball was also used throughout every match of the British & Irish Lions’ 2013 tour to Australia.

 Not content to rest on its laurels, Gilbert have recently branched into Team wear and currently sponsor a number of teams globally, this includes Newport Gwent Dragons in the Rabo Direct Pro 12, Narbonne in France and The Lions in South Africa, as well as some of the games fastest emerging nations in Germany, Denmark and the UAE.